 While your ultimate goal might be along the lines of collaborative product design, customer experience improvements, or faster, and more meaningful consumer insight, there are plenty of other benefits that co-creation can bring along the way.
+Here are a few:

 Access to Greater Creativity, Expertise and Passion